Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 #### 2. Dev Mode

+- The Dev Mode allows the Coral Server and all agents to be seaprately running on each terminal without UI support.

-Ensure that the [Coral Server](https://github.com/Coral-Protocol/coral-server) is running on your system and run below commands in separate terminals.
+- Ensure that the [Coral Server](https://github.com/Coral-Protocol/coral-server) is running on your system and run below commands in separate terminals.

 <details>